- Describe the significance of high-quality environments and materials for cognitive development.

 - Discuss the importance of planning for environments and materials that address the needs of all learners.

-- Identify management practices to support staff plan meaningful environments and materials for children and youth.
+- Identify management practices to support staff in planning meaningful environments and materials for children and youth.

 The Importance of Environments